 As we lifted off, the Atlas Mountains came into view in the distance, blurred by the early morning haze lifting over the city.
 We floated peacefully for around 45-minutes, admiring the sunrise and spectacular views, before coming to land on the flat desert plains.

-If you only choose one luxe experience to splash out on, then this one is absolutely worth it as it was one of the best experiences I had in Morocco.
+Spoiler Alert: If you only choose one luxury experience to splash out on in Morocco, then this one is absolutely worth it!
+I would highly recommend adding it to any Morocco itinerary!